How to Repurpose Old Saw Blades Into Garden Tools

 Fit-up matters more than you think

-Bring parts into close contact.
-A tight fit often lets you use less weld metal, reducing heat and improving strength.
+Bring the parts into close contact before you tack them.
+A tight fit often needs less weld metal and creates less heat.

 Choose filler metal that suits your setup

-The best filler depends on your welding process (MIG, TIG, stick) and the blade steel chemistry.
-If you do not know the alloy, err on the side of a practical approach: use a welding mode and filler that you know how to control and that can achieve sound fusion on hard steel.
-When possible, test a small weld bead on a scrap section first.
+The best filler depends on your welding process and the blade steel chemistry.
+If you do not know the alloy, choose a process you can control well and test a scrap section first.

 Consider using a mild-steel adapter